rdkcentral/Thunder/docs/utils/threading/worker-pool.md

 #### Revoking job
 `Revoke()` is used to cancel the execution of a `job`.
 We use it by specifying the `job` we want to cancel and and waiting time for `job` cancellation.
 We do not need to specify the time, if we leave the default value, the method will wait indefinitely until `job` is cancelled or an error occurs.
-The `Revoke()` method returns a numeric value.
+The `Revoke()` method returns a numeric value that are error codes.
+If the execution was successful it will return `ERROR_NONE (0)`.

- Error codes that can be returned:

-* `ERROR_NONE` - 0 (no errors)
-* `ERROR_UNKNOWN_KEY` - 22

 !!!warning
-    `ERROR_UNKNOWN_KEY` will be returned in case the job was not previously scheduled!
+    `ERROR_UNKNOWN_KEY (22)` will be returned in case the job was not previously scheduled!
+    `ERROR_TIMEDOUT (11)` will be returned in case waiting time was exceeded!

 ```cpp
 uint32_t Revoke(const Core::ProxyType<IDispatch>& job, const uint32_t waitTime = Core::infinite) override